Grzeluu/Grzeluu/README.md

 *   🌍  I'm based in Łodź, Poland
 *   ✉️  You can contact me at [patryk.grzelewski6@gmail.com](mailto:patryk.grzelewski6@gmail.com)
-*   ⚡  I do sports, chess and drawing
+*   ⚡  I do mountain biking, internet chess and drawing

 ### Skills